How Much Does Contents Insurance Cost in NZ?

 4. What is the Difference Between House and Contents Insurance?

-• House insurance covers the building, while contents insurance covers your belongings inside it.
+House insurance covers the building, while contents insurance covers your belongings inside it.
 A great way to think about it is the 'upside-down test': if you could turn your house upside down and shake it, everything that falls out would be your contents.
+For deeper detail, see our Ultimate Guide to House Insurance.

 Ready to save?